dannolaius/coda-tutorial/gatsby-tutorial/step1/text.md

 If everything is correct this should be the structure (excluding node_modules).
 Creating another file in the *src/pages* directory creates a new page on your site based on the name of the file.

-Congratulations you've setup the template of a Gatsby project!
+Congratulations you've set up the template of a Gatsby project!